bigsmoke/sapienshabitat/pages/back-into-farming/page.md

-But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari—the billionaire and the historian—both who worry that an avalanche of robotization and automization is about to reduce the employability of scores of professional classes to zero.
+But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari—the billionaire and the historian—who share a worry.
+They prophesize that a wave of robotization and automization is building, a tsunami of change that'll be more extreme than what we've seen so far, surpassing by orders of magnitude the rate of change that we sometimes almost imagine we got used to.
+The two prophets are convinced that, when this tsunami hit, the employability of scores of professional classes will be reduced to zero at the moment that computers will take over their jobs.
 Their worries about impending human obsolescence are broadly shared; other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harris.

 Meanwhile, at the head of electric car maker Tesla, Musk continues to whip his research and development team forward, in the race of achieving level 4 Full